colejarczyk/doc/userguide/getting_started/settings/acl.rst

 3. In the *Basic Information* section enter a descriptive role **Name**

-4. To assigne resources and permissions level, do the following:
+4. To assign resources and permissions level, do the following:

   - tap ``Add permission`` in **Permissions** field
   - set **Access** level of permissions to one of the following: